-Regular Employees employed under Agreements approved by the Trustees that provide for the Medical Plan Eligibility Bank will have Employer contributions made for this purpose on their behalf.
+Regular Employees employed under Agreements that provide for the Medical Plan Eligibility Bank will have Employer contributions made for this purpose on their behalf.
 Each eligible employee will have a separate account.
-If You work more than the required hours needed to pay for a month of benefits, the excess hourly contributions made on Your behalf will be added to Your account.
+If You work more than the required hours needed to pay for a month of benefits, your excess hourly contributions will be added to YourBank.